krishnachaitanya0107/voice-dictionary/README.md

 - python libraries like pyttsx3 , datetime , difflib and json

 # Credits
-I would like to thank Mr Ardit sulce for teaching me how to make this project and also for inspiring me to make upgrades on this project as well .
+I would like to thank Mr Ardit sulce for inspiring me to make this project .
 You can check out his python course on udemy [here](https://www.udemy.com/course/the-python-mega-course/)